 You should be confident operating a road bike over significant distances and challenging terrain outside of the city.
 You do not need to know how to ride in a rotating paceline before joining the A-SIG, since that is one of the core skills that we will teach you.
-After Week 3, all rides will be in a rotating paceline, usually single but occasionally double.
+After Week 3, all rides will be in a rotating paceline.